-Verse five begins a change of scenery moving from the upper room to the public square.
-The upper room group of 120 people probably had by now moved outside near the temple at this point.
-The temple area was the only place where 3,000 people could gather in Jerusalem.
+Verse 5 begins a change of scenery, moving from the upper room to the public square.
+The upper room group of 120 people probably had by now moved outside near the Temple at this point.
+The Temple area was the only place where 3,000 people could gather in Jerusalem.

 And there were dwelling in Jerusalem Jews, devout [pious] men,

 The “devout” people were religious or pious but not necessarily genuine believers.
 They were probably pious Diaspora Jews and not Gentiles except for proselyte Jews.

 This phrase is hyperbole for people from many places under the Roman Empire and other areas.
 There was a worldwide significance to the events of chapter 2.
 It was a cosmopolitan crowd.
 They came from all over the known world.

 And when this sound occurred, the multitude came together, and were confused,

 When people heard the sound of the coming of the Holy Spirit, a multitude gathered together with a sense of confusion.

 because everyone heard them speak in his own [native] language [literally, dialect from kialektos].